What is the cervix?

 Early stages of cervical cancer do not involve pain or other symptoms.
 The first identifiable symptoms of the disease are likely to include:

-- Watery or bloody vaginal discharge that is sometimes heavy and that has a foul odor.
+- Watery or bloody vaginal discharge which may be heavy and can have a foul odor.

-- Vaginal bleeding after intercourse, between menstrual periods, or after menopause.
+- Vaginal bleeding after intercourse or exercise, between menstrual periods, or after menopause.

 - Menstrual periods that may be heavier and last longer than normal.